-CoIST operations in a Counter Insurgency (COIN) environment are conducted as follows: In conjunction with the Company Fire Support Team (FST), the company/troop/battery commander establishes a Company Intel Support Team that is equivalent of a BN S-2 and S-3 section that provides an array of capability to the CO/TRP/BTY.
-The CoIST's primary responsibilities as part of the fusion cell are to provide Situational Awareness (SA) and Situational Understanding (SU) for the commander, secure assets and intelligence information IOT target insurgents, propose targets for the next targeting cycle, request classified products and sensitive Information from BN S2 for inclusion in the target packet, develop the company level target packets, and request assets and/or effects ISO of lethal and non-lethal operations.
+CoIST operations in a Counter Insurgency (COIN) environment are typically conducted as follows: In conjunction with the Company Fire Support Team (FIST), the company/troop/battery commander establishes a Company Intel Support Team that is equivalent of a BN S-2 and S-3 section that provides an array of capabilities to the CO/TRP/BTY.
+The CoIST's primary responsibilities as part of the fusion cell are to provide Situational Awareness (SA) and Situational Understanding (SU) for the commander, secure assets and intelligence information IOT target insurgents, propose targets to the commander for review and nomination, request classified products and sensitive Information from BN S2 for inclusion in the target packet, develop the company level target packets, and request assets and/or effects ISO of lethal and non-lethal operations.